Sergej-Vlasov/snake-game/README.md

 # Snake Game

 In this project I am using plain javascript to create a classic snake game.
+Use arrow keys to control the snake movement.

 ## Demo